mathworks-ref-arch/matlab-dockerfile/README.md

 ```
 - `-it` option runs the container interactively.
 - `--rm` option automatically removes the container on exit.

-Any extra arguments after the container tag are passed directly to MATLAB inside the container.
+Any extra arguments after the container tag are passed directly as command line arguments to the MATLAB process inside the container.
 For example, the following command prints `hello world` in MATLAB and then exits.
 ```
 docker run -it --rm matlab:r2020a -r "disp('hello world');exit"
 ```